TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Delegate.md

 <br />

+The target is a Windows Server 2022, a Windows version without any active well-known vulnerability or CVE to exploit.

-The null session using a random username was successfull:
+The null session using a random username allowed us to read some shares:

 <br />